A unique legacy of equestrian trail riding and open space can be protected... forever.

 - Customize GMHA's easement to meet the needs of both parties

-- Agree on a maintenance plan between landowner and GMHA
+- Agree on a maintenance plan

 - Record the executed trail easement with deed at Town Office

-Read what some of our current trail donors have to say...
+Read about some of our trail donors...

 LJ's Trail & LJ's Other Trail